bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 By default, a ``test_cases`` directory will be created into which the test cases are written.
 This can be changed using the ``--output <path>`` argument.
-The ``--verbose`` option may be used to keep track of progress.
+The ``--verbose`` option can be used to keep track of progress.

-If only test cases for an encoder are required, the ``--encoder-only`` option may be given.
-Alternatively if only decoder test cases are needed ``--decoder-only`` may be used.
+If only test cases for an encoder are required, the ``--encoder-only`` option can be given.
+Alternatively if only decoder test cases are needed ``--decoder-only`` can be used.
 By default, test cases are generated for both encoders and decoders.

 Before any test cases are generated, the test case generator internally